All New Cases & Investigations

 On this news, the price of CarMax stock dropped $11.45 per share, or roughly 20%, from $57.05 per share on September 24, 2025, to $45.60 per share on September 25, 2025.

-If you lost money when CarMax securities dropped in price, you are encouraged to submit your information to speak with an attorney about your rights.
+If you lost money when CarMax securities dropped in price, you are encouraged to submit your information using the form on this page to speak with an attorney about your rights.

 You can also contact: